thebelovedmoon/vstream-vod-download/README.md

 #### `rpm` option

-sometimes, when all else fails, you'll just need to do the `rpm` option as most packages published to RHEL are displayed in this format. for this, we'll need either `dnf` or `yum`.
+sometimes, when all else fails, you'll just need to do the `rpm` option as most RHEL packages are exported in this format. for this, we'll need either `dnf` or `yum`.

 to install the rpm packages locally, download them first from your browser, or use `wget` to fetch the files. once that's done, execute either: